BC3 Health & Safety Plan

 The BC3 CARE Team (Campus Assessment Response & Evaluation) may assist in providing guidance and support to students who are demonstrating certain concerning behaviors.
 The CARE Team can be contacted via email or through a confidential online form.

 Mitigating & Containing the Spread of COVID-19

 Students, faculty and staff should follow guidance from the PA Department of Health and report their having visited a domestic or international area of high prevalence in the previous 14 days.
 Students should call the COVID-19 hotline at 724-287-8711, ext.
 8119 or email firstname.lastname@example.org.
-Faculty and staff should report to the Executive Director of Human Resources.
+Faculty and staff should contact the Executive Director of Human Resources.

 Students, faculty or staff members who may have been exposed to anyone with a suspected or confirmed case of COVID-19 should follow current guidance based on community-related exposure.